kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 * Document Generation: Merges local discovery data with PeerAggregatedDiscovery cache to create a comprehensive view of all API groups and resources available in the cluster
 * Client Negotiation: Interprets a new `profile` parameter in the Accept header
-  * By default, serves the merged discovery document
+  * By default, serves the peer-aggregated discovery document
   * If `profile=unmerged` is specified, serves the local-only discovery response.
 This is used for PeerAggregatedDiscovery cache population and for backward compatibility
-* Backward Compatibility: The handler ensures that un-merged discovery requests continue to function as before.
+* Backward Compatibility: The handler ensures that non peer-aggregated discovery requests continue to function as before.
 When a newer API server (with the feature enabled) needs to fetch discovery information from an older peer (which is unaware of the feature), it sends a discovery request with the Accept header:
   `application/json;g=apidiscovery.k8s.io;v=v2;as=APIGroupDiscoveryList;profile=unmerged, application/json;g=apidiscovery.k8s.io;v=v2;as=APIGroupDiscoveryList, application/json;...;q=0.9`.
 This header signals the preference for an unmerged response.
 The older peer, which does not recognize the `profile=unmerged` parameter, simply falls back to its standard discovery behavior and returns its local discovery document.
 This guarantees that the request succeeds and allows the newer API server to collect the necessary unmerged data for its peer cache.

 #### Caching and consistency

-The merged discovery response is cached in memory for performance.
+The peer-aggregated discovery response is cached in memory for performance.
 This cache is automatically invalidated and refreshed under two conditions:

 1. When the local API server’s discovery cache changes (e.g., due to resource additions or removals)
 2. When peer API server discovery information changes (e.g., a peer joins or leaves, triggered by lease informer events)
   - Note: When a peer leaves, its apiserver identity lease remains for up to 1 hour ([reference](https://github.com/kubernetes/kubernetes/blob/release-1.34/pkg/controlplane/apiserver/server.go#L61)).
-During this period, the peer's discovery information may persist in the merged discovery cache, causing it to be temporarily stale.
+During this period, the peer's discovery information may persist in the peer-aggregated discovery cache, causing it to be temporarily stale.
 This condition will resolve automatically once the lease expires and is removed.

 This two-layer caching strategy provides a robust feedback loop:

 Case 1: Peer API server change sequence
 1. Peers Announce: API servers announce their presence(or absence) via identity leases
 2. Caches Update: The informer on these leases triggers the repopulation of the peer discovery cache on each API server
-3. Merged Cache Invalidates: An update to the peer discovery cache automatically invalidates the merged discovery cache
+3. Merged Cache Invalidates: An update to the peer discovery cache automatically invalidates the peeer-aggregated discovery cache
-4. Recalculation: The next merged discovery request triggers a single, optimized recalculation of the merged response, which is then cached for subsequent requests
+4. Recalculation: The next peer-aggregated discovery request triggers a single, optimized recalculation of the merged response, which is then cached for subsequent requests

 Case 2: Local Discovery change sequence

 1. Local Resource Change: The API server detects a change in its own resources (e.g., an API group or version is added, removed, or updated)
 2. Local Discovery Cache Update: The local discovery cache is updated to reflect the new set of available resources
-3. Merged Cache Invalidates: Any update to the local discovery cache automatically invalidates the merged discovery cache
+3. Merged Cache Invalidates: Any update to the local discovery cache automatically invalidates the peer-aggregated discovery cache
-4. Recalculation: The next merged discovery request triggers a single, optimized recalculation of the merged response, which is then cached for subsequent requests
+4. Recalculation: The next peer-aggregated discovery request triggers a single, optimized recalculation of the merged response, which is then cached for subsequent requests

 ### Test Plan